MatteoBiancofiore/DockerEmulatorGUI/README.md

 # Docker Emulator GUI - Setup Guide

-This guide covers the requirements and installation steps needed to run the Docker Emulator GUI on a Debian/Ubuntu-based system.
+This guide covers the requirements and installation steps for running the Docker Emulator GUI on Windows, macOS and Debian/Ubuntu-based systems.
+It is also compatible with different Linux distributions.

 ---